tinted-theming/tinty/README.md

 ## License

-Like most other [Tinted Theming] projects, Tinty falls under the MIT license.
+Tinty falls under the [GPL-3.0] license.
 Have a look at the [LICENSE] document for more information.

 ### Third-Party Licenses